-Financial instruments that potentially subject the Company to significant concentrations of credit risk consist principally of cash and cash equivalents, short- and long-term investments and accounts receivable.
-The Company maintains cash and cash equivalents and short- and long-term investments with various financial institutions.
+Financial instruments that potentially subject the Company to significant concentrations of credit risk consist principally of cash and cash equivalents, short-term investments and accounts receivable.
+The Company maintains cash and cash equivalents and short-term investments with various financial institutions.
 The Company's sales are primarily to companies located in North America and Europe.
-The Company performs periodic credit evaluations of its customers' financial condition and does not require collateral.
+The Company performs periodic credit evaluations of its clients' financial condition and does not require collateral.
 Accounts receivable are due principally from companies under stated contract terms.